NBA Trade Rumors: Could Chicago Bulls Trade For Brandon Knight To Bolster Lineup?

 Turmoil is starting to catch up to the Bulls and locker room change could take place.

 It was recently reported by ESPN that Bulls’ head coach Fred Hoiberg was on the coaching hot seat.
-It is more likely that the Bulls would give Hoiberg a longer look, while providing him with another scorer.
+It is more likely that the Bulls would give Hoiberg a longer look while providing him with another scorer.

 Most people will want the Bulls to go after Sacramento Kings’ center DeMarcus Cousins, but the Kings are currently in the hunt for the Western Conference’s eighth seed.
 They will be looking to improve their playoff chances.
 And trading Cousins does nothing to increase the odds.
 In fact, the Kings are one of the teams in the running for Brandon Knight.
-Essentially the Bulls will be bidding against the Kings if they get involved with the Suns for Knight’s services.
+Essentially, the Bulls will be bidding against the Kings if they get involved with the Suns for Knight’s services.

 Brandon Knight will likely be traded between now & the trade deadline (via @ESPNSteinLine). pic.twitter.com/Yla8pDu8Vm